zenomt/rtmfp-cpp/README.md

 adapters for your host application.

 There is no requirement for *Platform Adapter’s* interfaces to be UDP sockets.
-For example, an *interface* could be a SOCKS proxy, tunnel, or network simulator.
+For example, an *interface* could be a SOCKS or TURN proxy, tunnel, or network simulator.

 #### RunLoop and Performer